About Jean de Brunhoff, author / artist of Le Voyage de Babar

 In his introduction to The Travels of Babar, author A. A. Milne, himself the creator of another icon of childhood, Winnie-the-Pooh, noted, "If you love elephants, you will love Babar and Celeste.
 If you have never loved elephants, you will love them now.
 If you who are grown-up have never been fascinated by a picture book before, then this is the one which will fascinate you."
 Milne ended by saying, "I salute M. de Brunhoff.
 I am at his feet."

-The narration of Mostel’s Travels of Babar is the text of this classic book, which may be read in any language.
-In English it has been updated with a brand new English translation prepared and sanctioned especially for Mostel's work by renowned author Phyllis Rose — who also happens to be the wife of Laurent de Brunhoff.
+The narration of Mostel’s Travels of Babar is the text of this classic book, which may be read in any language and is modernized in new translations, and each of Jean de Brunhoff’s famous illustrations has inspired a multimedia scene with live music.
+In English the new translation was prepared and sanctioned especially for Mostel's work by renowned author Phyllis Rose — who also happens to be the wife of Laurent de Brunhoff.
 Similarly there are new translations for Mostel’s work in Spanish by Marjorie Agosin, and in German by Tine Kindermann.
 More to follow.